Get a Card

 A resident library card is available to anyone living within the city limits of Edwardsville upon submitting proof of current address and with accompanying photo identification card.
 A resident card is good for three years and is renewable as long as you live in the city limits.

-Proof of residence may include: a driver's license, checkbook, recent mail to current address, voters registration, or other approved official documents stating current address.
+Proof of residence will include: a valid driver's license (or valid state ID with photo), and a second valid official item from the following list that shows current Edwardsville address: recent utility bill, voters registration, passport, or other approved official documents stating current address.

 Non-Resident Library Card